“I’m happy with just you,” he whispered into my ear as I lay wrapped in his arms that day.

-I lay there allowing myself to just receive his words knowing that our recent decision to discontinue infertility treatment did not just affect me.
+I lay there allowing myself to receive his words knowing that our recent decision to discontinue infertility treatment did not affect me alone.
 I was asking God for the grace of acceptance and peace that He’d already given my husband.

 I have shared in past posts about our journey through infertility treatment including five years of different Natural Family Planning doctors, testing, blood work, ultrasounds, medication, hormone treatment, etc. We were blessed for the past two years with an amazing local NFP doctor who gave us more treatment options.
 Over the course of the past year, we had decided to go through three “rounds” of this particular treatment, even though she had recommended up to six!

 It was a blessing that after one round of treatment, we met our health insurance out-of-pocket maximum so everything else was essentially “free.”
 Due to the timing of schedules we were only able to do three cycles over the course of nine months.
 While the first two were relatively peaceful experiences, the last was particularly difficult.
 On top of my husband and I battling horrible two-week long colds, I suffered a flare up of sciatica pain.
 Because my husband is chronically ill, any sickness really knocks him out.
 He had also just started a new job, and that transition coupled with our carpooling to work, and his bringing me to early morning appointments, created even more stress.